DFE-Digital/bat-design-history/app/posts/publish-teacher-training-courses/2018-12-20-publish-states.md

 - ‘View on website’ is not a clear enough indicator that the course is on Find
 - ‘Draft #2’ was universally misunderstood – it’s live but has unpublished changes, people thought it was not live
-- The last published column wasn’t useful
+- The last published column was not useful

 <table class="govuk-table ucas-info-table">
   <thead class="govuk-table__head">